 The new Pinney Library will be located in Ruedebusch Development & Construction’s Royster Corners, a mixed-use development four blocks east of its current location.
 It will become the heart of the east side in the same way that Sequoya Library serves the west side.
 The foundation wants tomorrow’s Pinney to meet the needs of industrious east siders who have a voracious appetite for lifelong learning, creativity and the sharing of knowledge.

-Madison Public Library Foundation launched The Capital Campaign for a New Pinney Library on Giving Tuesday 2015 with a Kickoff Party at the Harmony Bar & Grill.
+Madison Public Library Foundation launched The Capital Campaign for a New Pinney Library on Giving Tuesday in 2015 with a kickoff party at the Harmony Bar & Grill.
 Giving Tuesday is the charitable counterpart to Black Friday and Cyber Monday, with giving in place of shopping.
 The foundation raised $15,000 at that party, which was doubled thanks to a 2-to-1 match coming from a $75,000 challenge grant put forth by Lau and Bea Christensen, Madison Gas & Electric Foundation, and an anonymous donor.
-Another $10,000 was raised at the 2016 Give Back on Giving Tuesday event.
+More than $10,000 was raised at the 2016 Give Back on Giving Tuesday event, and another $10,000 in 2017.
+Give Back on Giving Tuesday 2018 will take place on November 27, again from 5–7 p.m. at the Harmony Bar & Grill, and all proceeds will support the new Pinney Library.

 Why Do We Need a New Library?